Ayorinde/hqwords/server/progress.md

 - Add a link to downloadable materials on the home page (3)
 - Organize downloadables into books, posters, etc
 - Add full version of books and some posters (1)
-- Buid full ecommerce so purchases can be made on the site (2)
+- Build full ecommerce so purchases can be made on the site (2)
 - Marketing and promotions

 ## Slider 1 content